soshalyze/socialyze_doc/usecase/register/markdown_CreateAccount.md

-# 1 Use-Case: Register New User
+# Use Case: Register New User

-## 1.1 Brief Description
+## 1 Brief Description

 A user wants to create a new account on Sozialyze.
-For this he has to register.
-The User must provide following information.
+The user must provide following information.

 - Username
 - E-Mail address
 - First name
 - Last name
 - Password

-# 2 Flow of Events
+## 2 Flow of Events

-## 2.1 Basic Flow
+### 2.1 Basic Flow

-- The user choose on the login site the option register.
-- He type in his information and get a mail to verify his account.
-- After the successful confirmation of the mail his account will be unlocked.
+1. User clicks on "Sign up".
+2. User enters his information.
+3. User is logged in with his new account.

-### 2.1.1 Activity Diagram
+#### 2.1.1 Activity Diagram

 ![Register New User Diagram](activity_CreateAccount.png)

-### 2.1.2 Mock-Up
+#### 2.1.2 Mock-Up

 ![Register New User Mock-Up](mockup_CreateAccount.png)

-### 2.1.3 Narrative
+#### 2.1.3 Narrative

-## 2.2 Alternative Flows
+### 2.2 Alternative Flows

+1. User enters an existing username or e-mail address.
+2. User is redirected to the registration page with a notice that this account already exists.

+## 3 Special Requirements

 (n/a)

-# 3 Special Requirements

-(n/a)

-# 4 Preconditions
+## 4 Preconditions

 ## 4.1 E-Mail Address

 The user needs a valid mail address.

-# 5 Postconditions
+## 5 Postconditions

 (n/a)

-# 6 Extension Points
+## 6 Extension Points

 (n/a)